Elementor vs Gutenberg: Key Differences Between Them

 5. Blogging Functionality

 Elementor is not essential for blogging because it’s mainly a page builder.
-In blogging, you may need to create and edit posts anytime as needed.
+In blogging, you may need to create and edit posts anytime.
 You can’t do it with Elementor after covering all the steps from the Elementor canvas.

 A major purpose of blogging is publishing SEO-centric content.
 And these things aren’t available much in Elementor.
 However, you can create a single blog post template with the plugin according to which each blog post will be published.